 A major benefit of taking summer classes is that it can be more cost-effective than taking an extra class during a fall or spring semester.
 When considering various courses, look into prices depending on the institution and the time of year.
 It’s a great way to save money!

-Taking summer classes can be perfect for prerequisite, intro-level, and gen ed courses.
+Summer classes can be perfect for prerequisite, intro-level, and gen ed courses.
 Summer classes can also be beneficial if there’s no room in your regular academic schedule for taking electives or establishing a minor.
-So, whether you need to play catch-up, or if you just want to get ahead in your academic plan, consider checking out a class this summer!
+So, whether you need to play catch-up or if you just want to get ahead in your academic plan, consider checking out a class this summer!